LearningLocker/deploy/README.md

 ### Fully Supported Operating Systems
 	Ubuntu 16
 	Ubuntu 18 [RECOMMENDED]
-The install script work on other systems, but this is not guaranteed
+The install script may work on other systems, but this is not guaranteed

 ### Software Required - Installed automatically
 	git